 About 20-25 million years ago Iceland was formed by volcanic eruptions.
 It is the only place in the world where you can stand on the Mid-Atlantic ridge on dry land.
 As the Eurasian and the American plates are drifting apart, Iceland is kept busy by earthquakes and volcanic eruptions and new land is built.
 That, along with the hot spot that is under Iceland, the fascinating landscape and dramatic nature make Iceland the perfect place to go for geologists and everyone who wants to see the power of the earth.

-Included: Hotel pick up & drop off in Reykjavik, guided geological tour, all necessary equipment.
+Included: Pick up & drop off in Reykjavik, guided geological tour, all necessary equipment.

 Bring with you: Warm clothes, sturdy shoes.